amansatyawali/notes/dsa/sorting/sorting.md

     So number of swaps during insertion sort is equal to the number of inversions present in the input array.
     So if there are ~N inversions in the input array, the time taken by insertion sort will also be ~N.
     Insertion sort will complete very quickly in such cases

+Shell sort :
+    First we see what an h-sort is : this compares elements at a gap of h and sorts them groupwise, using the insertion sort logic.
+        So the only difference is instead of comparing and swapping the current element with the previous element, we compare the current element with h steps back, we do this for each element from index h to n-1

+    So in shell sort, we perform h-sort on the array repeatedly starting with a large value of h, decreasing it in each step, at last we perform h-sort with h=1(which is essentially an insertion sort)

+    The idea is that with h-sort, some small elements are moved towards the left and larger ones are moved towards right With each h-sort, more and more values get closer to their correct postion.

+    So during, the last h-sort, which is essentially an insertion sort, there will be very less swaps required as a lot of elements will be close to their correct position already.
+This reduces the number if total steps taken to sort the array.

+    The time complexity of shell sort is estimated to be around n^(3/2)

+    h values :
+        The h values that have shown good results are ones discovered by Knuth ie starting with h=1, we do h=h*3+1, until h is larger than n